 However probably the best exposition of The Janitor's powers is that in saulted a superior officer after being ordered to fire upon civilians, and was transferred to duty on Mars as punishment.
 This is why he's just a lowly grunt soldier despite being so Bad Ass that he was able to kill all of The Legions of Hell singlehandedly.

-No matter how many people and Mons you kill, you're still a mere apprentice magician as far as the NPCs in Geneforge are concerned.
+Geneforge: No matter how many people and Mons you kill, you're still a mere apprentice magician as far as the NPCs are concerned.

-Gordon Freeman from Half-Life.
+Gordon Freeman.
 Yeah, he's a Badass Bookworm, but his doctorate is in theoretical physics, not ninjutsu, and the resonance cascade happened on his first day in the Anomalous Materials laboratory.
 He's fairly low on the totem pole.